 Stop OneBrowser updater services and tasks

 OneBrowser cleanup often fails when an updater is still active.
 Check Services, Task Scheduler, and the task file before deleting folders.
-OneBrowser-related names to check include:
+OneBrowser/OIBrowser-related names to check include:

 If you are not comfortable editing services or tasks manually, scan instead of experimenting in the registry.
 If you do check manually, prefer viewing first.
 In an elevated Command Prompt, these read-only checks are safer than deleting keys immediately: